J.P. Crawford Player Props: Mariners vs. Guardians

 |Games w/1+ RBI

-- The Guardians pitching staff ranked 16th in the league last season with a collective 8.6 strikeouts per nine innings.
+- The Guardians pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.

+- Guardians pitchers combine to rank 14th in baseball in home runs surrendered (seven total, one per game).

-- Quantrill will start for the Guardians, his first of the season.
+- Civale (1-0) gets the start for the Guardians, his second of the season.

-- The 28-year-old right-hander started and threw five innings in his last appearance on Sunday, Oct.
-16 against the New York Yankees.
+- The right-hander last appeared on Sunday against the Seattle Mariners, when he tossed seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.